 Find out how a few countries of the world celebrate Labour Day.

 - In Algeria, Labour Day is observed on May 1st and is a public holiday.

 - In Ghana, the day is celebrated with a parade by trade unions and labour associations.

-- In the US and Canada, Labour Day is observed on 1st Monday of September.
-Labour Day is an annual holiday and people celebrate the achievements of the workers from various fields.
+- In the US and Canada, Labour Day is observed on the 1st Monday of September.
+Labour Day is an annual holiday, and people celebrate the achievements of the workers from various fields.